Ian Hopkins: Deputy Chief Constable

+He has also added two new entries.
+One states he paid £65 each for four tickets for a Bruce Springsteen concert on 22 June.
+The party was again bumped up to better seats although no other hospitality was accepted.

+The second new entry reveals Mr Hopkins accepted three tickets, one adult and two juniors, for City’s Champions League game against Real Madrid on 21 November.

+The officer made a £50 donation to the City In The Community scheme to cover the theoretical value of the tickets, according to the register.

+On each of the four visits to the Etihad, Mr Hopkins accepted the hospitality from City’s head of safety and security who was a former superintendent at GMP.

 Chief Constable

 Ian Hopkins was promoted to chief constable of GMP in October 2015.
+Controversy soon followed his appointment.
+On 16 May 2016, Hopkins had been present at a party for Senior Women In Policing when ACC Rebekah Sutcliffe verbally attacked a junior colleague, Superintendent Sarah Jackson.
+An argument ensued between the two about surgically enhanced breasts.
+Hopkins had recognised Sutcliffe was drunk and had texted Jackson to look after her before leaving the subordinate alone to face a verbal attack by Sutcliffe.
+Sarah Jackson left GMP shortly after the incident for Cumbria and was promoted.

 Police cuts

 Hopkins is concerned that cuts to police funding will reduce the effectiveness of the Greater Manchester Police.
 Hopkins maintains he had hoped for 6300 officers by March 2021 but now expects only 5709 officers, which is fewer than there were in 1975.
 Hopkins stated:

 Clearly we would always look to save money without job cuts, but the reality is 83% of our budget is people and after eight years of efficiencies across all parts of the organisation – which has seen us make reductions of £183m – there would be little alternative but to cut posts, both officers and staff. (...)
 This would just get worse as we would have to further prioritise against threat, harm and risk, screen out more and more crime.
 Essentially we would just have to focus on providing a response function, a serious and organised crime capability and a custody function as the core capabilities of policing.

+The perception by Hopkins that GMP would struggle to cope led him to launch the "Citizens Contract" which sought to explain a reduced Police Offer.
+However, this was later described as "Complete Tosh" and "Patronising nonsense" by Hopkins replacement Chief Constable Steve Watson.